 You can get an instant, self-service online quote to learn what you’ll pay for this vital coverage.
-And, if you have questions or need help, a biBERK representative is happy to assist you.
+But, if you have additional questions about how much professional liability insurance costs or need help purchasing coverage, a biBERK representative is happy to assist you.

 Still, there are a few steps you can take to ensure you’re getting great insurance at the lowest price.
 For starters, you should purchase the right amount of coverage.
 The more financial protection you want, the higher your premiums will be.
 For example, all else being equal, $500,000 in coverage will cost less than $2 million in coverage.